-If the child you bring into your home is “troubled,” love him or her all the more.
+If the child you bring into your home is “troubled,” love him or her all the more!
 Hang on to them as if they’re you’re own.
 I don’t care if you’re adopting or fostering-to-adopt, once that child steps foot into your home, you’re Mom and Dad.
-I personally don’t believe you have the right to return them to the state, even though the state says you do.
+I personally don’t believe you have the right to return them to the state, even though the state grants you that right.

 If the foreign country you were so hopeful to adopt from closes its doors to you, resist the urge to curse them, but direct your anger to prayer, and trust that everything is happening under God’s rule for a reason and a grand purpose that you may not see until Heaven.